Exefer/Exefer/README.md

 I'm a young developer who began coding casually in 2020 and got more serious about it in 2022.
 My primary focus is on TypeScript, but I also enjoy working with Rust.
 I love playing games and occasionally try my hand at making them using Lua and GDScript.

+I made lots of projects from 2022 to now.
+For the most part, I revisited them in 2024 and privated/archived most of them because of the bad code organization and overall because they were mainly for exercising.
+I’m re-learning programming.
 <h2>I use</h2>

 <img src="https://skillicons.dev/icons?i=rust,ts,nodejs,bun,vscode,svelte" alt="Technologies I use" />